IBM/BadDiffusion/README.md

 #### Measure the FID and MSE Scores

-If we want to measure the FID and MSE scores of a DM pre-trained on Celeba-HQ  with **GLASSES** trigger and **CAT** target, we need to create a new folder ``measure/CIFAR10`` under this repository folder and copy the training images of CIFAR10 dataset into this folder.
+If we want to measure the FID and MSE scores of a DM pre-trained on Celeba-HQ  with **GLASSES** trigger and **CAT** target, we need to create a new folder ``measure/CIFAR10`` under this repository folder and copy the training images (in ``.jpg`` format) of CIFAR10 dataset into this folder.
 Then, we can use the following command

 ```bash
 python baddiffusion.py --project default --mode measure --dataset CELEBA-HQ --eval_max_batch 256 --trigger GLASSES --target CAT --ckpt res_DDPM-CIFAR10-32_CIFAR10_ep50_c1.0_p0.1_BOX_14-HAT --fclip o -o --gpu 0